Essential Tools in a Surgical Suture Kit: More Than Just Needles and Thread

 Holds skin or removes foreign objects |

-In addition to these core tools, suture practice kits for medical students also include synthetic or biological tissue models to help beginners practice their technique before working on real patients.
+Aside from these primary instruments, suture practice kits for medical students also have synthetic or biological tissue models to allow beginners to hone their skills before performing them on actual patients.

 2. Needles: The Foundation of Every Stitch